-Most of these neighbourhoods include five to seven neighbouring blocks with populations of 400 to 700 per block, or what Statistics Canada calls "census dissemination areas."
+Most of these neighbourhoods include five to seven blocks with 400 to 700 residents per block.
+(Statistics Canada calls these areas "census dissemination areas").
 These blocks are grouped together as a neighbourhood based on criteria including shared social, physical and political attributes, as well as location.

 The names of the neighbourhoods are those commonly used for these areas.

 These profiles are based on custom area tabulations generated by Statistics Canada and contain data from the 2011 Census and the 2011 National Household Survey (NHS).The 2011 Census data is considered to be of good quality and general comparisons can be made with similar data from previous years.

 Direct comparisons cannot be made between Statistics Canada's 2006 Census Long Form data and the 2011 National Household Survey (NHS), which replaced the Long Form.
 The completion of the Census Long Form by residents was mandatory, while completion of the new National Household Survey was voluntary.
 Due to this change in methodology, the 2011 data reflects the input only of those who chose to participate in the survey. .